-The article will be long and, at times, deliberately repetitive.
-But I believe that if you are serious about wanting to do a peel of this kind, you need to be clear about everything, from the skin’s structure to how the TCA works and more.
-So make yourself comfortable 🙂
+The article will be long and, at times, repetitive.
+But if you are serious about wanting to do a TCA peel, you need to be clear about everything, from the skin’s structure to how the TCA works and more.

-The information reported here results from in-depth research, advice from the doctors I relied on for the first TCA applications, and what I found on my skin.
+The information here comes from in-depth research, advice from dermatologists I relied on for the first TCA applications, and the results on my skin.

 IN NO WAY IS THIS ARTICLE INTENDED TO INCENTIVE THE USE OF THE TCA AT HOME.

-I wrote the post to report my direct experience so that people intending to undergo the peeling, whether in a doctor’s office or at home, know what they can expect and see, through my photos, the day-to-day skin’s peeling process.
+I simply report my experience so that people intending to undergo the peeling, whether in a doctor’s office or at home, know what they can expect and see, through my photos, the day-to-day skin peeling process.

-I always advise contacting qualified personnel for this kind of peel, but I am aware that in the real world (where we all live), there will always be people who, for various reasons, will try this procedure at home.
+I always advise you to contact qualified personnel for this type of chemical peel, but I know that in the real world, there will always be people who, for various reasons, will try this procedure at home.

-This post is not the place to discuss this type of choice.
-The article aims to help those who decide to do it by themselves to avoid damage due to poor information on the application of the TCA and on pre and post-treatment mistakes.
+The article aims to help those who decide to do it by themselves to avoid damage due to poor information about the TCA and on pre and post-treatment mistakes.

 I will explain in detail the risks you face if you choose to do the TCA at home and what I did to avoid them (no procedure is risk-free, even if done correctly at the doctor’s office).

 I would feel more responsible NOT to share my experience.
-I have tested the TCA on my skin several times over more than eight years (at my own risk), have sought advice from several aesthetic doctors and dermatologists from whom I have performed the procedure, and have spent days and nights studying the procedure in great detail on scientific publications.
+I have tested the TCA peel on my skin several times over more than eight years (at my own risk), have sought advice from several aesthetic doctors, and spent days studying the procedure in detail in scientific publications.

-This message is to reiterate that if you decide to do it at home, the TCA must not be taken lightly because it involves significant risks if done wrong.
+TCA must not be taken lightly because of its risks if done wrong.
 But I don’t want to terrify anyone.
-If you follow precise protocols, the risks are minimal, and the benefits are remarkable.
+If you follow precise protocols, the issues are minimal, and the benefits are remarkable.

 Thank you for reading this disclaimer carefully.
 If you have questions I have not answered in this article, do not hesitate to leave a message at the end; I will be happy to answer!